Masstrophysicists/graceshopper-project/TEAMCONTRACT.md

 ## Daily Process:

-- Morning standup started by yesterday's Taskmaster
+- Morning standup started by the last Taskmaster (11:30 AM)
-- New roles assigned (by yesterday’s Taskmaster)
+- New roles assigned (by the last Taskmaster)
-- Yesterday?
-Today?
-Obstacles? (by today’s Taskmaster)
+- What did we accomplish Yesterday?
+What's the plan for Today?
+Are there any Obstacles? (by today’s Taskmaster)
 - Pair program on assigned tasks
 - Record issues that are non-blocking and discuss right after lunch at re-group meeting
 - Bring up any blocking issues after 15 minutes of spinning your wheels
 - At 2:30pm have re-group meeting where you check-in with blockers, status updates, and plan for EOD merge
-- Immediately prior to end of day make applicable PRs, review each other’s code and merge into master
+- Immediately prior to end of day make applicable Pull Requests, review each other’s code and merge into master

 ## Team Expectations:

-- Each of us reserves the rights to our nights and weekends, and we have all been straightforward about when and how we can commit to working on the project
+- Each of us reserves the rights to our nights and weekends, and we have all been straightforward about when and how we can commit to working on the project.
 - If you have a blocking issue, slack before interrupting another’s train of coding-thought
 - We will assign tasks vertically (instead of horizontally)
 - None of us will specialize in terms of front-end and back-end code
+- Share the mic
 - Don’t interrupt - raise your hand
-- Share the mic
 - Disagree often and discuss -- argue infrequently
 - At least message the group when you change what you are working on